 When do Eurovision tickets go on sale?

-This year sale opens on 7 April.
-You can buy online from 10.00 CEST, with a four ticket per show limit.
-Prices range from €20 up to €350.
+Last year sale opened on 7 April, with a four ticket per show limit.
+Prices ranged from €20 up to €350.

 Often the organisers issue tickets in waves, so if you miss out first time, you can sometimes get lucky later.
 Some years, an official resale has been possible.
 You can certainly find them on unofficial sites at inflated prices, but beware, you may fall victim to a scammer.
 Always stick to the official site.